haiwera-silk-cd/magento-devdocs/guides/v2.1/coding-standards/docblock-standard-general.md

 In a given DocBlock, style of formatting must be consistent.

-For example, padding for visual alignment can be done in two ways consistently:
+例如， padding for visual alignment can be done in two ways consistently:

 **Correct – align everything:**